davetgerrard/GenomicLayers/README.md

 	source("https://bioconductor.org/biocLite.R")
 	biocLite("BSgenome.Mmusculus.UCSC.mm9")

 GenomicLayers can be installed direct from GitHub using the [devtools](https://github.com/hadley/devtools) package.
-See [installing devtools].
 You will need the latest version of devtools.

 Then to install GenomicLayers from Github:-